GLS20 Session Notes: How to Lead Through Life’s ResetPublished August 10, 2020

 About the Author

-Paula is an Emmy Award-winning journalist, Senior National Correspondent at ABC News and host of the popular podcast Journeys of Faith with Paula Faris, which gives an intimate look at how some of the world’s most influential people lean on faith and spirituality to guide them through the best and worst of times.
+Paula is an Emmy Award-winning journalist, Former Senior National Correspondent at ABC News and host of the popular podcast Journeys of Faith with Paula Faris, which gives an intimate look at how some of the world’s most influential people lean on faith and spirituality to guide them through the best and worst of times.
 Previously, Faris was the co-anchor of Good Morning America weekend edition, as well as a co-host of ABC’s The View.
-Paula returns to The Global Leadership Summit stage for the second year as one of our GLS interviewers.
-She will also share her leadership journey in the high stakes world of broadcast journalism as well as leadership insights from her recent book release, Called Out, Why I Traded Two Dream Jobs For a Life of True Calling, dives into her leadership insight from the world of journalism.
+Paula's recent book, Called Out, Why I traded Two Dream Jobs for a Life of True Calling, dives into her leadership insight from the world of journalism.